kyang5/coursedescriptions/source/msit.rst

 Student in the entirely online program should *contact the GPD with course choices* three days before the usual start of registration.

+.. _vernon-hills:

 Vernon Hills Campus
 --------------------

 The MS IT degree can be obtained not only at the Chicago campus and online, but also with courses in Vernon Hills, at the Cuneo Mansion.
-Students may also mix the location and form of their classes.
+See the :ref:`cuneo-schedule`. students may also mix the location and form of their classes.
 Students taking courses entirely at Vernon Hills will need to be part-time over two years to complete the program.

 Curriculum
 ----------